dk14/doomsday-website/mini-faq.md

     - yes, Simon Thompson, known Computer Science researcher from Kent, UK (theorem provers for security, and functional programming, lambda) and founding director of the MARLOWE LANGUAGE CIC research company, expressed his high approval.
 He noted, he'd prefer "Entropy Explorer" name for the project.
   - any endorsements from millitary?
     - Idan Zalzberg from Israeli Defense Forces (and CTO of Thai Agoda.com) expressed his high approval of the project.
 Mossad expressed its quiet approval.
-    - Ukrainian Armed Forces were impressed with Doomsday theme of project-embedded bonus game and the plots to bring awareness about war and ecological situation.
+    - Ukrainian Armed Forces were impressed with Doomsday theme of project-embedded bonus game and the plots to bring awareness about war, human rights and freedoms and ecological situation.
 American army representatives were impressed with Stargate-related plotlines.
   - does it contain an introductory game?
     - yes
   - how can user be sure they running doomsday explorer text adventure with official set-up file in `https://crypto.doomsdayexplorer.online/chats/btc-audit/docs/FOR_GPT5.md` with account for `https://crypto.doomsdayexplorer.online/chats/btc-audit/README.md` and other files in the repo (this is mirror of github), **NOT *loosely* AI-generated game**